 - Office Hours: If you have any questions about the material covered in class please do not hesitate to see me.
 Please send me an e-mail to schedule an appointment (but please do not ask for an appointment for a time within 24 hours) or during office hours.
 Dropping in without an appointment outside of office hours is highly discouraged (except in emergencies).
 If you have problems keeping up with the material, do not wait hoping that things will get better.
 They will probably get much worse.
-Remember that the reason why you enrolled in this course is to learn some finance, not to survive through the course. - E-mail Discussions: Open discussion of course materials is an integral component of the learning process both in the classroom and outside.
-To facilitate ongoing discussions, questions submitted via e-mail may be shared with the rest of the class. - Additional Course Materials: Homework assignments, solutions, additional readings, and all other additional course materials will be posted on the course web page.
+Remember that the reason why you enrolled in this course is to learn some finance, not to survive through the course. - E-mail and Course Discussions: Open discussion of course materials is an integral component of the learning process both in the classroom and outside.
+To facilitate open discussions, responses to questions posted via e-mail maybe forwarded to the entire class if it is of appropriate nature. - Additional Course Materials: Homework assignments, solutions, additional readings, and all other additional course materials will be posted on the course web page.
 You are responsible for timely downloads of the materials from the course web page.
 I will also provide copies of my lecture notes on the course web page by the evening before the lecture. - Research Travel: UC Davis is a world-renowned research institution.
 The advantage of studying under our faculty is that you will be exposed to up-to-date leading research in finance (materials not found in any textbook).
 The disadvantage is that the faculty is sometimes required to share the ideas developed here with other research institutions and will periodically be unavailable on campus. - Calculators and Computers: The nature of the subject matter requires significant amount of numerical computations.
 Students are expected to bring a calculator to every class session and to all examinations.
 Moreover, use of laptop computers in the classroom may be necessary. - Tent Cards: Classroom participation and interaction is an integral part of the learning experience.
 To facilitate this, students are expected to bring a tent card to every class session and place it visibly.